roboflow/inference/README.md

       predictions = client.infer("https://media.roboflow.com/inference/soccer.jpg")
   ```

   If you're using the hosted API, change the local API URL to `https://detect.roboflow.com`.
+Accessing the hosted inference server and/or using any of the fine-tuned models require a `ROBOFLOW_API_KEY`.
+For further information, visit the 🔑 keys section.

 ## 🎥 inference pipeline

 The inference pipeline is an efficient method for processing static video files and streams.
+Select a model, define the video source, and set a callback action.
+You can choose from predefined callbacks that allow you to [display results](https://inference.roboflow.com/docs/reference/inference/core/interfaces/stream/sinks/#inference.core.interfaces.stream.sinks.render_boxes) on the screen or [save them to a file](https://inference.roboflow.com/docs/reference/inference/core/interfaces/stream/sinks/#inference.core.interfaces.stream.sinks.VideoFileSink).

 ```python
 from inference import InferencePipeline